 To improve the health and fitness of workplace staff.

-There’s already a plethora of great workplace programmes so our aim is to bring new stuff to the table.
-Gap filling resources which are simple, unique and effective – more specifically ones which are not location dependent and for the most part don’t require apps or computers or staff training.
+By developing gap filling resources.
+Ones that aren’t on the market, but should be!
+Ones that are simple, unique and effective – not location dependent and for the most part, don’t require apps or computers or staff training.
 Resources that are well priced, can be rolled out to a few people or a few thousand, are based on solid research and can be used alongside other programmes without upsetting their developers but which also stand strong on their own if you are looking for options to get the wellness ball rolling at your workplace.

-To be clear, we are a huge fan on-site, in person, programme delivery – our lead developer having done it for near on 20 years knows there’s no substitute for it.
-We’re also a huge fan of wellness apps, particularly those offering biofeedback to staff.
-Use them all we say.
-Our focus is on creating useful goodies that we just couldn’t find elsewhere.
+To be clear, we are a huge fan on-site, in person, programme delivery – our lead developer having done it for near on 20 years.
+We’re also a huge fan of apps offering biofeedback to staff.
+Our focus is simply on creating useful goodies that we just couldn’t find elsewhere and which might slot perfectly into your world.

-These programmes are created in Australia and New Zealand and you’ll find a growing number of the resources will be available with a little Noongar (First Nation people from south western Australia) and te reo Māori (New Zealand/Aotearoa).
+These programmes are created in Australia and New Zealand.
+A growing number of the resources will be available with a little Noongar (First Nation people from south western Australia) and te reo Māori (New Zealand/Aotearoa).

 History of Success